PikaPikaGFY/EverydayRecords/gitlearning/GitLearning.md

 ### Getting a Git Repository

 Use `git init` to creates a new subdirectory named *.git* that contains all of your necessary repository files --a Git repository skeleton.
-At this point,nothing in your project is tracked yet.
+At this point, nothing in your project is tracked yet.

 ### Git add